 Inventories are carried out at different scales (either Global, Regional, National or Subnational), each time from a specific geographic standpoint.
-In a reporting system like FIRMS, this [scale x geographic] standpoint is herewith defined as the Geo-reporting standpoint.
-Examples of Geo-reporting standpoint are Western Central Pacific Ocean (an SPC1 regional Geo-reporting standpoint), Senegal (a national Geo-reporting standpoint), or Florida (a USA sub-national Geo-reporting standpoint).
-This Geo-reporting standpoint defines the space within which fisheries are identified during an inventory.
+In a reporting system like FIRMS, this [scale x geographic] standpoint is herewith defined as the Geographic reference.
+Examples of Geographic reference are Western Central Pacific Ocean (an SPC2 regional Geographic reference), Senegal (a national Geographic reference), or Florida (a USA subnational Geographic reference).
+This Geographic reference defines the space within which fisheries are identified during an inventory.